 This message indicates that a new text has been created.
-The text has number text-no, and the text stat is text-stat.
-The message is sent to all logged-in members of any recipient of the text.
+The text has number textno, and the text stat is text-stat.
+The message is sent to all logged-in members of any recipient of the text, any text it is a comment of, and any text it is a footnote of.